forrestchang/Cuckoo-wiki/README.md

-# Cuckoo
+# Cuckoo-wiki
-A light theme for Mweb.
+A light wiki theme for Mweb base on [Cuckoo](https://github.com/forrestchang/Cuckoo).